MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-datasets.md

 ## Eight original samples
 Eight original samples are available for you to use.
 Each sample represents a different industry.
 You can engage with each in different formats:

-- Install the [built-in content packs](#install-built-in-content-packs) in the Power BI service.
+- Install the [built-in samples](#install-built-in-content-packs) in the Power BI service.
 - Download the [Power BI report files](#download-original-sample-power-bi-files) (.pbix).
 - Download the [Excel workbook files](#download-sample-excel-files) (.xlsx), then upload them to the Power BI service.
 - Explore the [Excel files in Excel](#explore-excel-samples-inside-excel) itself.